Lady Cup Review

 The LadyCup is no exception to this-it’s a great cup at a very reasonable price.
 The main selling point is the huge variety of colours.
 Compare this to something like the Diva Cup with only one, and this might be a reason to consider the LadyCup.

-Check out this period cup on Amazon:
+Check out the Lady period cup on Amazon:

-Huge Variety of Cute Colours
+Lady Cup: Huge Variety of Cute Colours

 The main selling point for the Lady Cup is the huge variety of cute colours-way more than most other cups which may only have one or two options.